Frost-Binance-Pump-Bot/The-Bot/README.md

 and follow the command output instructions.

-(`Inserting the coin name will trigger a 93% market buy immediately, divided into 4 market price orders`, e.g. 60% + 11% + 11% + 11%, to ensure max volume possible)
+(`Inserting the coin name will trigger a 100% market buy immediately.`)

 `The coin name is case ignored, you can input lower case.`